Development of Climate Projections for California and Identification of Priority Projections

 The Issue

-To plan for and adapt to climate change impacts requires state-of-the-art information at a fine spatial resolution.
-However, global climate projections are carried out at a coarse spatial resolution.
-To be useful for California applications, the global models' output must first be downscaled to a much finer scale to account for the complex topography and regional weather and climate of California's varied landscape.
-Many types of data are needed, such as temperature, precipitation, wind, humidity, snowpack, runoff, streamflow and sea level rise.
-This work is timely as the international climate
+To plan for and adapt to climate change impacts requires state-of-the-art information at fine spatial scales.
+However, global climate projections are carried out at coarse resolution.
+To be useful for California applications, the global models' output must first be downscaled to a much finer scale to account for the complex topography and regional climate of California's varied landscape.
+Many types of data are needed, such as temperature, precipitation, wind, humidity, snowpack, runoff and sea level rise.
+This work is timely as the international climate community has released a new set of global climate predictions.

 Project Innovation